learn-co-curriculum/angular-directive-controllers-readme/README.md

 You might have noticed how `handle` is still on our `$scope` object - this is because it's passed through as a scope property.
 We'll cover how to get that into `this` soon.

+We've got a function to change our Twitter handle.
+This updates `$scope` - where our data is stored.
+As we trigger this event using `ng-click`, any changes that we do to `$scope` inside the function is automatically reflected in the view.

 ## Existing Controllers

 Instead of a function, we can pass through a string to the `controller` property as well - much like what we do with `ng-controller`.
 This means we can use an existing controller as our directive's controller.
 It also means that we can remove the `controllerAs` property if we're using a string, as we can do `'SomeController as some'`.